 In February 2022, the Department undertook community values consultation on Christmas Island to inform development of the Christmas Island Strategic Assessment Program.
 The Department consulted with the community, industry, business and the Shire of Christmas Island about local heritage values, social values, development opportunities, and conservation values.
 This included consultation on whether listed heritage places were considered important to the community at a local, regional or national level.

 - Community values on Christmas Island—report on what we heard

 This community feedback was used to progress early streamlining measures which will support implementation of the strategic assessment, including the application of WA Heritage laws on Island.
 Read more information on the new applied Heritage laws.

 Community Reference Group

-The Christmas Island Strategic Assessment Reference Group is a consultative forum comprising Christmas Island community members, which was created in August 2019 to help inform the development of the Christmas Island Strategic Assessment Plan, to ensure the Strategic Assessment Plan is consistent with community aspirations.
+The Christmas Island Strategic Assessment Community Reference Group (CRG) is a consultative forum comprising of Christmas Island community members and helps to inform the development of the Christmas Island Strategic Assessment Plan, to ensure the Strategic Assessment Plan is consistent with community aspirations.

 The Department is committed to engaging with a wide range of stakeholders throughout this process, including the Shire of Christmas Island, PRL, potential developers and environmental non-government organisations such as Birdlife Australia.